 Expect to make a larger down payment—typically at least 20% of the purchase price—for a DSCR loan.
 The exact amount depends on factors like the property’s DSCR, your credit score, and the location in Massachusetts.
 Resources like Private Lender Link can help you compare lenders and down payment requirements for rental properties.
 A larger down payment requires more upfront capital, so factor this into your investment strategy.

-Prepayment Penalties
+Navigating Prepayment Penalties

 Many DSCR loans include prepayment penalties, meaning you’ll incur a fee for paying off your loan early.
 These penalties vary in structure, so understand the terms before signing any loan documents.
 Knowing the details of potential prepayment penalties helps you avoid unexpected costs and make informed long-term financing decisions.

-Other Massachusetts DSCR Lenders
+Other DSCR Lenders in Massachusetts

 While MoFin Lending is a strong contender, it’s always wise to explore multiple options.
 Here are a few other lenders offering DSCR loans in Massachusetts: